Jlance999/jlance999.github.io/_posts/2019-10-26-First Simple Programs.markdown

 categories: C
 ---

 This post will contain my takeaways from section 2 of the book, including a few simple commented programs.
-All code snipets seen within this post are available [here] (https://github.com/Jlance999/C-How-to-Program "C-How-to-Program Repo")
+All code snipets seen within this post are available [here](https://github.com/Jlance999/C-How-to-Program "C-How-to-Program Repo")

 # II: Introduction to C Programming